-- (1) Air for combustion and ventilation is provided where required, in accordance with the provisions of §9.3.
-Where existing facilities are not adequate, they must be upgraded to meet §9.3 specifications. - (2) The installation components and appliances meet the clearances to combustible material provisions of §9.2.2.
+- (1) Air for combustion and ventilation is provided where required, in accordance with the provisions of Section - 9.3.
+Where existing facilities are not adequate, they must be upgraded to meet Section 9.3 specifications. - (2) The installation components and appliances meet the clearances to combustible material provisions of 9.2.2.
 It must be determined that the installation and operation of the additional or replacement appliances do not render the remaining appliances unsafe for continued operation. - (3) The venting system is constructed and sized in accordance with the provisions of Chapter 12.
-Where the existing venting system is not adequate, it must be upgraded to comply with the requirements in Chapter 12.
-NFPA 54, §9.1.2
+Where the existing venting system is not adequate, it must be upgraded to comply with Chapter 12.